Can you describe a typical work day?

 Do I need a background in Finance or Economics to work as an Analyst at PRINCO?

 We believe an intellectually diverse team promotes better decision-making.
 Our Analysts have come from a wide range of majors including East Asian Studies, History, Economics, Linguistics, Mathematics, Mechanical Engineering, and ORFE.
 Of note, our Chief Investment Officer Andy Golden was a philosophy major.
 Analysts develop technical skills and investment acumen both on-the-job and through training.
 If you are interested in finance (particularly investing) and making a positive social impact, we encourage you to apply regardless of academic background.

-Princo believes in developing talent internally and promoting from within.
-There is unlimited growth potential within the organization.
+Princo believes in and invests heavily in developing talent organically.
+There is unlimited growth potential within the organization, and most individuals choose to stay beyond the two-year program.
 Several senior investment staff started as Analysts or Associates.

 What is the interview process like?
 How can I prepare?

 Our interview process consists of a series of conversations with many members of the Princo team.
 We want to get to know you and your background, understand your interests in endowment management and Princo, and evaluate your fit within our organization.
 We also want you to get a sense of who we are and what working at Princo is like.
 We look for genuine curiosity about the work we do.
 Be prepared to ask questions during the interview.

 Under normal circumstances, junior investment staff travel several weeks out of the year, typically to attend annual meetings, tour portfolio companies and assets, and contribute to on-going due diligence.
 Past trips have included: touring a construction site in Hawaii, attending an annual meeting in Scotland, and visiting tech startups in China.